dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 end
 ```

-## GOOD
+### GOOD

-Add a check constraint without validating it, then validate it.
-This is
+Add a check constraint without validating it, [backfill data] to satiate the
-functionally equivalent.
+constraint, then validate it.
+This will be functionally equivalent.

-In one migration:
+In the first migration:

 ```elixir
 def change do